Where does bacteria come from and what can be done?

 Septic systems can leak and eventually fail.
 Leakage can result from broken drainage pipes due to settling or ground compaction.
 It can also be the result of overloading the system by directing rainwater drainage from roofs through the septic tank.
 It is unnecessary to treat such water.
 Once a septic system becomes overwhelmed, sewage can pond on the ground near the septic tank or drainfield or back up into buildings.
 This, in turn, can pollute ditches, creeks, and shallow groundwater supplies.

 Maintain your system by having it pumped and inspected every 2 to 3 years.
 This can prevent costly repairs.
-See our Maintain Your Septic page for more detailed information and service providers.
+See Maintain Your Septic System for more detailed information, service providers and resources.

 In addition, run rainwater gutters and sump pumps onto the lawn, away from your house.
 Avoid connecting them to your septic system.